 This front room will be used as an office.
 It was also painted in the periwinkle blue and as you can see it has taken on an entirely different look.

 Another shot of that fabulous entry area and close ups of the trim work.

 Preparing A Vacation Rental Property

-The owners of this vacation property wanted to have it in tip top shape before starting to rent it out.
+The new owners of this vacation rental property wanted to have it in tip top shape before starting to rent it out.
 The walls were previously painted yellow.
 The new owners wanted a colour that would create a more calm feeling.
 Since the propery is within walking distance to the ocean they were going to redecorate in a beach style theme and wanted the colour to work well with it.
 The wall colour chosen for the walls was Crown Point Sand, which does resemble the colour of sand.
 It works well with the owners the new beach decorating theme they plan to do.
 The colour has enough depth to hold up to being a rental property, yet it’s light enough to keep the unit bright and airy feeling.